-What's the impact of these limitations?
+The result?
 There can be a wide array of risks on the horizon that management's traditional approach to risk management fails to see, as illustrated by Figure 2.
 Unfortunately, some organizations fail to recognize these limitations in their approach to risk management before it is too late.